causalens/cai-causal-graph/docs/time_series_causal_graph.md

 ```

 ## Add edges
-You can add time series edges and the corresponding meta data will be automatically populated.
+You can add time series edges and the corresponding metadata will be automatically populated.

 ```python
 from cai_causal_graph import EdgeType, TimeSeriesCausalGraph